sivakumars3442/sharepoint-aspcore-file-provider/README.md

 ## File Manager AjaxSettings

-To access the basic actions such as Read, Delete, Copy, Move, Rename, Search, and Get Details of File Manager using the SharePoint service, map the following code snippet in the AjaxSettings property of File Manager.
+To access the basic actions such as Read, Delete, Copy, Move, Rename, Search, and Get Details of File Manager using the SharePoint service, map the following code snippet in the `AjaxSettings` property of File Manager.
+Please refer to the platform-specific documentation for more details:

 Here, the `hostUrl` will be your locally hosted port number.

+### JavaScript
+For JavaScript applications, refer to the [JavaScript File Manager UG Documentation](https://ej2.syncfusion.com/javascript/documentation/file-manager/es5-getting-started#using-cdn-link-for-script-and-style-reference).

 ```
   var hostUrl = http://localhost:62870/;